 Although my Ooey Gooey Butter Cake recipe is made with cake mix, I wanted to try a from-scratch version for the cookies.
 I tested quite a few recipes and was troubled by the flavor and consistency that they produced.
 So after a lot of tweaking and a lot of eating (no complaints here!), I finally settled on a cookie that everyone loved.
-This version is inspired from the Ooey Gooey Butter Cookie from Taste of Home, only I removed the dry milk powder (oh my word NO ONE liked how that tasted) and replaced it with confectioners sugar.
+This version is inspired by the Ooey Gooey Butter Cookie from Taste of Home, only I removed the dry milk powder (oh my word NO ONE liked how that tasted) and replaced it with confectioners’ sugar.

 What Are Ooey Gooey Butter Cookies?

 Basically one of the sweetest cookies known to man!
 When my husband tried one his response was, “I don’t think I have tasted anything like this before.” (and he has tried every cookie I’ve ever made!)
 I presented him with this challenge.
 Try a bite, and if you can’t help but go for a second bite (as in, you’d fight me if I tried to take the cookie away) then I know they are a winner.
 He absolutely wanted a second bite and finished off that cookie quickly!
-These cookies are addicting, which is tough because they are so sweet you know you shouldn’t eat two!

 Now, you may have noticed that I did not refrigerate the dough.
 Most recipes call for this so I, of course, tested that.
 What exactly does refrigerating do for cookies?
 Well, when you chill cookie dough, it solidifies the fat.
 Then, when you are ready to bake the cookies, the chilled dough takes longer to melt and remains solid longer, meaning the cookies spread less.
 For this recipe specifically, that meant the cookies were much more puffed up and tall, which also meant I had to bake them a bit longer to make sure they were actually baked through.
-The edges browned and didn’t look as pretty as I would like.
+The edges were browned and didn’t look as pretty as I would like.

 Those cookies actually tasted less ooey gooey when the dough was chilled, so I opted to delete that instruction and use the dough immediately after preparing.
 The cookies are a bit flatter, but they are still just as ooey gooey and delicious!